institutional-grammar-pl/ig-tagger/README.md

 # About
 Python tool for processing and tagging sentences with [IG 2.0 syntax](https://arxiv.org/abs/2008.08937) with additional tools for text cleaning, preprocessing and postprocessing.

-# Contributions

-The tool is based on the results of previous work on Institutional Grammar annotation:
-1. Group project for the previous version of IG syntax and Polish language - [link](https://github.com/rzepinskip/ig-annotator)
-2. Work by Aleksandra Wichrowska on developing rules for English language and new IG 2.0 syntax - [link](https://github.com/airi314/annotator/tree/master)

 # Manual